Jetski5822/NGM.Forum/README.md

   - antispam integration
   - datetime displays localized to the browser's time or the user's selected time zone
   - subscriptions to forum topics
-    - including customizable template for subscription notifictions emails (are translatable)
+    - including customizable template for subscription notification emails (which are translatable to user's preferred language)
   - discussion list ( topics participated in )
   - management of the forums on the front-end instead of the dashboard (so users that are moderators do not need dashboard access)